 - Transportation needs, such as purchase and maintenance of a wheelchair van and lift

-If you or someone you love has suffered spinal cord injury in anywhere in Alabama or the Southeast as a result of someone else’s negligence or wrongdoing, we can help.
-Call us today at 1-866-252-3535 or contact us online to schedule your free consultation.
+If you or someone you love has suffered spinal cord injury anywhere in Alabama or the Southeast as a result of someone else’s wrongdoing, we can help.
+Call us today at 1-866-252-3535 or contact us online to schedule a free consultation.